chrisvwx/pub/covid/README.md

 [March 19](https://www.cdph.ca.gov/Programs/CID/DCDC/CDPH%20Document%20Library/COVID-19/Health%20Order%203.19.2020.pdf).
 My
 interpretation of the shape of the curves is that Santa Clara County's actions are having the desired effect, and we are seeing less deaths as a result.
-I hope that the rest of the Bay area, California, and the country follow suit.
+I hope that my interpretation is correct and that the data for the rest of the Bay area, California, and the country follow suit.